TuberculosisSpecimen/diss/_dissertation/Section_8-0-3.md

 Department of Health, Canada. *What you Should Know about Tuberculosis*.
 Ottawa: F. A. Acland, 1922.

 *Descriptive Catalogue of the Museum of the British Congress on Tuberculosis*.
 Edited by Horne, W. Jobson.
 London: Adlard & Son, 1901.

-*Dispe* .

 *Dispensary Control of Tuberculosis in New York City*.
 1918.